 Below are some of the most common questions about crop insurance, which farmers have called their most important risk management tool.
 The answers to each, including useful links to additional information, are just a click away.
 If you still cannot find what you are looking for, feel free to contact Laurie Langstraat at (913) 685-2767 or contact here.

-The Federal program came to prominence following years of costly, inefficient ad hoc disaster bills as a way to speed assistance to farmers when they need it most while reducing taxpayer risk exposure.
-To read more about the history of crop insurance, click here.
+The Federal program came to prominence following years of costly, inefficient ad hoc disaster bills as a way to speed assistance to farmers when they need it most, while reducing taxpayer risk exposure.
+Today, crop insurance is a critical risk management tool for farmers and ranchers.

 See a video overview of crop insurance here.